-- At about 3:45/2:45, Dismissal #2 parents may begin pulling into open spots on the curb. - Students in Dismissal #2 will normally be dismissed directly to the curb and carpool runs in the same manner as listed above, with waiting cars forming two lines until spots become available on the curb.
+- At about 3:30/2:30, Dismissal #2 parents will be invited to begin pulling into open spots on the curb. - Students in Dismissal #2 will normally be dismissed directly to the curb.
+Carpool will then proceed in the same manner as listed above

-General Instructions
+4. General Instructions

 - Students are required to wait at the curb for their parent.
 They will not be allowed to walk over to a parked car or to meet their parent in an alternate place.
-Please pull completely over to the curb to pick up your student. - There is no student pick-up on Crystal Avenue.
-Please enter the parking lot to pick up your student. - After you have picked up your student, exit the parking lot with caution.
+Please pull completely over to the curb to pick up your student. - After you have picked up your student, exit the parking lot with caution.
 Observe the speed limit (25 mph) in the neighborhood.
-Please be cautious and observant to ensure the safety of our students who are walking home. - For student security, students are issued a carpool number tag which will be attached to their school bag.
-Replacement cost is \$5. - Please make sure you are here to pick up your students promptly
+Please be cautious and observant to ensure the safety of our students who are walking home.

-Late Pickup
+5. Late Pickup

-- Students need to be picked up promptly within 15 minutes of their assigned dismissal time. - Parents who arrive after carpool is completed must come into the school to sign out their students. - If parents consistently fail to pick up their students on time, they will be contacted by administration for a meeting.
+- Students need to be picked up promptly within 15 minutes of their assigned dismissal time. - Parents who arrive after carpool is completed must come into the school and fill out a "Late Pickup" form. - Students may be picked up in the designated "Late Pickup" room 185.
+Students will be dismissed from the "Late Pickup" room once the form is completed by a parent/guardian. - "Late Pickup" forms will be forwarded to the school administration.
+If parents consistently fail to pick up their students on time, they will be contacted by administration for a conference.
 If the late pickups continue, it will be considered a violation of the Acceptance of Policy.

-Carpool Map
+Carpool Maps